 We have seen our candy paint pigment used in many industries, including powder coating, plastic manufacturing, custom airbrush art, and gel coating.
 They work just as well for beginners as they do for professionals.
 One common mistake that beginners make is that they buy our candy pearls when they want to create a paint that changes in the sun, or as we call it, a “ghost” pearl paint job.
 These candies will change the overall color of your project, so please keep that in mind!
 Remember to visit our tips pages for other useful information.

 If you are still confused over which products would look good over your existing paint, or want to discuss your options, contact us!
+Or visit our FAQ page for more information.
 As always, we will try to answer any of your questions and hope to serve our customers in any way that we can!
 We thank you for your business.